Triggers are things that can make your asthma symptoms get worse or flare up. They may include all or some of these:

 Try deep breathing, relaxation exercises, meditation, or yoga to help you relax.

 Some conditions are more common in people with asthma.
-These include sinus infections, reflux (GERD), and sleep apnea.
+These include sinus infections, acid reflux (GERD), and sleep apnea.
 These conditions also make asthma harder to control.

 See your healthcare provider on a regular basis.
 Make sure they know about any problems you are having.
 This includes heartburn or indigestion.